tomprimozic/caya/README.md

 - not aiming for performance _per se_, but choosing constructs and patterns that _can be_ optimised
 - interactive, optionally statically typed, functional & imperative, simple & predictable syntax & semantics

+#### current priorities

+1. implement enough features to stop using host language for library implementation
+2. bytecode interpreter (and overall refactor)
+3. performance improvements

 ## Implementation

 We use Java / JVM as the host platform.

 Java has improved a lot in recent years - records, pattern matching, `var` type inference - so it's not terrible to use any more.
 In addition, `bison` (parser generator) can generate Java parsers.

-JVM is one of the few runtimes with sensible memory model (no _undefined behaviour_ - the other being _OCaml_) and has great support for concurrency (threading) and memory management (garbage collection).
+JVM is one of the few runtimes with a sensible memory model (no _undefined behaviour_ - the other being _OCaml_) and has great support for concurrency (threading) and memory management (garbage collection).
 It generates decently fast code and enables interesting optimisation strategies in the future (directly generating JVM bytecode, Truffle/Graal optimised interpreters).
 Finally, it makes available a plethora of third-party libraries.

 ## Progress